Animal Use Guidelines and Purchasing

 Organisms Purchased From Outside Commercial Vendors

-• Vertebrates: If birds, amphibians, or mammals are being requested, those requests should be communicated to the animal care technician who will be responsible for filling out the Purchase Order (PO) and placing the orders.
-(An IACUC approved protocol is required before the technician can place any order).
+- Vertebrates: If birds, amphibians, reptiles, or mammals are being requested, those requests should be communicated to the Animal Care Facility (ACF) Manager who will be responsible for filling out the Purchase Order (PO) and placing the orders.
+(An IACUC approved protocol is required before the ACF Manager can place any order).

-• Non-Vertebrates: Live non-vertebrate animals do not require an IACUC approved protocol to be ordered.
-PO forms must be delivered to the Superintendent of Marine Resources, or the MRC Director, to obtain the necessary signature.
+- Non-Vertebrates: Live non-vertebrate animals do not require an IACUC approved protocol (except cephalopods) to be ordered.
+Contact Marine Research Services Staff regarding external orders.

-To place an order for in-house organisms collected by the Department of Marine Resources, use the following procedures:
+To place an order for in-house organisms collected by MRS, please complete this form.